Home » Resources »

 Project Summary

-The Colorado Lab is partnered with the Colorado Department of Human Services and Judicial Branch to link their data to assess feasibility of building a routine and replicable process for generating statewide data on “crossover youth” to establish a baseline for a U.S. Government Accountability Office study and report requirement in the Family First Prevention Services Act and informing Colorado policy and practice.
+The Colorado Lab partnered with the Colorado Department of Human Services and Judicial Branch to link their data to assess feasibility of building a routine and replicable process for generating statewide data on “crossover youth” to aid in federal studies evaluating the impact of Colorado’s implementation of the Family First Prevention Services Act on the state’s juvenile justice system and informing Colorado policy and practice.
 Crossover youth are defined in this study as youth in out-of-home care who have a juvenile delinquency case that overlaps temporally with a dependency and neglect case.
-This information is important because there is a federal requirement to evaluate “whether the lack of available congregate care placements under the jurisdiction of the child welfare systems is a contributing factor to that result.”
-Furthermore, trends in the number of child welfare involved youth who are also juvenile justice involved can inform state planning to provide developmentally appropriate services.
-Analysis is expected to be complete spring of 2024, with a report to follow.
+This information is important to inform state planning to provide developmentally appropriate services.

 Steps to Building Evidence